Legacy Software Review: Microsoft

 • NAV: Facing end-of-life and end-of-support, but is overall a good product for manufacturing companies, especially those conducting international business.

-• SL: Unsupported by many companies today, making it particularly challenging to customize — companies who once supported SL and other legacy applications have moved on to working with products such as NetSuite, Acumatica, or Sage.
+• SL: Unsupported by many companies today, making it particularly challenging to customize — companies who once supported SL and other legacy applications have moved on to working with products such as NetSuite solutions, Acumatica, or Sage.

 • AX: Many AX implementation partners have been acquired by large consulting firms that are urging them to get onto newer products that are relevant in today’s market.
 AX also requires a full-time IT consultant to provide the necessary support.